masher92/Peat_depth_model/4.CrossValidateModel/Readme.md

 <p align="center">Figure 1.
 Location of peat depth measurements within study area <p align="center">

 The peat depth sample being used here contains some duplicated points and some very geographically close points.
 The script contains an option to remove these points.
+The script also contains an option to carry out the cross-validation using the sample data in either British National Grid (BNG) or WGS84 projection.
+Currently, if the model is run in BNG the geostatistical model doesn't work properly and gives the same results to the linear model.
+Still not sure why this is.

 #### Assessing model accuracy
 The results of the cross-validation are used to create a table of results containing the following metrics, for both the linear and the geostatistical model: